Skip to main content

 A Sauce Labs user with permission to edit their own user info, run tests, and view tests run by teammates.
 Depending on their Organization Admin's Team Job Sharing settings, they can also view jobs that were run by members of other teams.

-See also: organization admin, team admin, team management.
+See also: organization admin, team admin.

 Test Runner